How Many Times Was Larry King Married?

 Larry Would Return To An Old Lover In 1968, Marking His Fifth Marriage To His Fourth Wife

 In 1968, Larry reunited with Alene and married her for the second time.
-This time around their relationship lasted for three years, eventually ending in 1971.
-The pair welcomed daughter Chaia King, who died at the age of 51 from lung cancer.
-Larry sadly announced both Chaia and son Andy passed away within weeks of each other last year.
+This time around, their relationship lasted for three years, eventually ending in 1971.
+The pair welcomed daughter Chaia King, who later died at the age of 51 from lung cancer.
+Larry sadly announced last year that both Chaia and son Andy passed away within weeks of each other.

 After taking a five-year break from marriage, Larry married a production assistant and former math teacher.
 Sharon Lepore and the icon were together for seven years before splitting in 1983.

-Wife number six Julie Alexander tied the knot with King in 1982.
+Wife number six, Julie Alexander, tied the knot with King in 1982.
 The duo was officially together for three years but was separated for two before divorcing in 1992.

 Larry Eventually Met Shawn Southwick, The Only Of His Marriages To Make It Into The Double Digits

 In 1997, Larry wed the woman he would spend the majority of his romantic years with.
 Shawn Southwick and the host married in 1997 and had quite the up and down life together.
-They welcomed two children, Chance King and Cannon King in 1999 and 2000 respectively.
-In 2010 the National Inquirer published a story suggesting that Shawn had an affair with one of their son’s baseball coaches.
+They welcomed two children, Chance King and Cannon King, in 1999 and 2000, respectively.
+In 2010 the National Inquirer published a story suggesting that Shawn had an affair with one of their son's baseball coaches.
 The coach eventually came forward and admitted to the affair, but Larry and Shawn were able to work through their issues and stayed together.

 Things took a turn for the worse again in 2016 when Shawn supposedly had another year-long affair that tore her husband apart.
 This secret relationship was never confirmed and the couple denied the story and said things were fine in their home.

 Three years later in 2019, the broadcaster filed for divorce in the Los Angeles Superior Court, citing irreconcilable differences.
 The duo was estranged as of August 2020 while they were in the middle of divorce proceedings.
-At the time of this publication, Shawn has not made a statement about the passing of her former husband.
+At the time of this publication, Shawn has not made a statement about Larry's passing.